 You can also sign up for Exchange Online even when you only need 1 mailbox.
 For instance, when you are an IT-Pro or a small shop owner.

-You can also combine this subscription with Office 365 Desktop so you’ll always have the latest version of Office available to you.
+This subscription can be combined with Office 365 Desktop so you’ll always have the latest version of Office available to you.